wolf81/Quest-old/Carthage/Checkouts/DungeonBuilder/README.md

 ## Usage

 1. Add this project as a library to some other project.
-2. Create an instance of `DungeonBuilder` and provide it with a `Configuration` and optionally your own number generator that conforms to `NumberGeneratable`.
+2. Create an instance of `DungeonBuilder` and provide it with a `Configuration` and optionally your own number generator that conforms to the `NumberGeneratable` protocol.
 3. Call the `build` method on your instance of `DungeonBuilder` to create a dungeon.
 A `Dungeon` will be returned.

-By default a build-in seeded random number generator is used.
+By default a build-in random number generator is used.
 This build-in random number generator is seeded with the name of the dungeon.
-This means that everytime the same name is used to build a dungeon, the same dungeon is re-created as long as the same `Configuration` is re-used as well.
+This means that everytime the same name and configuration is used to build a dungeon, the same dungeon layout is re-created as well.

 The `Dungeon` contains a 2-dimensional array of nodes.
+A node can be retrieved from the dungeon as follows:

+    let dungeonBuilder = DungeonBuilder(configuration: Configuration.Default)
+    let dungeon = dungeonBuilder.build(name: "Cellar of Bloody Death") let node = dungeon[Coordinate(1, 5)]

+The top left node starts at `Coordinate(0,0)` and the bottom right node stops at `Coordinate(dungeon.width - 1, dungeon.height - 1)`.
 Each `Node` is an `OptionSet`.
 Use the various flags to see what the node represents.
 E.g.:

     if node.contains(.room) {
         // this node is a room